-Luckily and amazingly, for 40 years I’ve been able to devote the bulk of my time and energies to environmental advocacy – by day as an environmental lawyer, and the rest of the time as a volunteer activist/leader.
+Luckily and amazingly, for 45 years I’ve been able to devote the bulk of my time and energies to environmental advocacy – by day as an environmental lawyer, and the rest of the time as a volunteer activist/leader.
 I’m proud to have supported – and been supported by – many fine organizations like Defenders of Wildlife, USEPA, Friends of the National Zoo, DC Habitat for Humanity, and others.
-I serve on two Sierra Club boards – those of the DC Chapter and the national board.
-I also serve as President of the International Dark-Sky Association. www.darksky.org.
+I’ve served for many years on the boards of directors of outfits like the Sierra Club, the Cheetah Conservation Fund, the International Dark-Sky Association, Friends of the National Zoo, etc.

 Not until I was in my 30's did I visit a national park, only then learning to love wild places.
 A 1985 backpack along the North Rim was a watershed.
 A single photograph almost literally summoned me to Monument Basin in Canyonlands National Park in 1990 and ultimately inspired me to become a part-time wilderness guide specializing in the desert Southwest.
 Since then I’ve taken dozens of trips to southern Utah, the Sonoran Desert, the Rockies and the Sierra.
 Doing so, I unknowingly busted my lifetime carbon budget, so I now travel only in association with business trips.